GrupoDiana/BRT-Documentation/docs/osc/source.md

 `source_model` indicates the source model to be used, possible values are: `OmnidirectionalModel`, `DirectivityModel`.
 See [Source Models](/BRT-Documentation/library/source/models/) for more details.

-`modelToConnectTo` is optional and indicates to which listener model this source will be connected.
-If left blank, the source will be connected to all listener models that have been indicated in the application configuration.
+`modelToConnectTo` is optional and specifies which model (listener or environment) this source will connect to.
+If left blank, the source will connect to the default models, i.e. those specified via the ‘ConnectSourcesTo’ field in the ‘ModelsArchitecture’ [section](../applications/settingsFile.md#2-models-architecture) of the application’s configuration file (settings.json).

 #### Return